 The Church of England teaches that marriage is for life.
-It also recognizes that, sadly, some marriages do fail.
+It also recognises that, sadly, some marriages do fail.
 The Church accepts that, in exceptional circumstances, a divorced person may marry again in church during the lifetime of a former spouse.

 The Bishop of the Diocese of Derby has issued guidelines to follow for clergy who may be willing to conduct such a marriage in church, if it appears following these guidelines that a marriage in church would be appropriate.

 The parish priest will want to talk to you frankly about the past, your hopes for the future and your understanding of marriage.
 Please note that remarriage in church is not an automatic right.
 If it is not possible for your proposed marriage to take place in church, your priest may consider other alternatives with you, such as a Service of Prayer and Dedication after a civil ceremony.

 How can I change my passport name before I get married?

 If you are planning to change your surname after your marriage and would like to travel on your honeymoon with it, you can collect a form PD2 from the post office and bring it to the minister conducting your ceremony to sign.

 Can I choose what kind of service I want?

 You can choose to have a modern language service or one in more traditional language.
 Either service will contain one or more readings from the Bible – the clergy will help you select the most appropriate reading from quite a wide range of suitable passages.
 There will also be after the Marriage a place for prayers, which you may help to choose, or you may like to write your own.

 It is possible for family members or friends to read, or lead the prayers.
 There is also the opportunity to include a non bible reading and people to sing or play musical instruments.